Quantencomputer/cyoastudio/template_making.md

 The following values are provided to the template:

 - `style` contains the content of `style.css.mustache` after it's been templated.
-- `costumCss` contains the custom CSS provided by the user.
+- `customCss` contains the custom CSS provided by the user.
 - `projectTitle`.
 Can be null if the title is empty.
 - `section` contains a list of all the sections.
 The sections have the following values:
 	- `sectionTitle`.
 Can be null if the title is empty.